gvjacob/archivist/README.md

 **Archivist** creates smart AI-powered playlists for your Spotify.
 Housekeeping is almost an impossible task when you've got hundreds of playlists and little to no patience for organizing your favorite tracks.
 With Archivist, housekeeping is a one-click chore.

-**This is an experimental AI program currently suited to my use case.
+**⚠️ This is an experimental AI program currently suited to my use case.
 Expect bugs and missing features!**

 ## How does it work?